encoredev/encore/docs/tutorials/graphql.md

 ## Conclusion

-We've now built a GraphQL API gateway to our application, that forwards requests to the underlying Encore services in a type-safe way with minimal boilerplate.
+We've now built a GraphQL API gateway that forwards requests to the application's underlying Encore services in a type-safe way with minimal boilerplate.

-Note that the concepts discussed here are general and can be easily applied to any GraphQL API.
+Note that the concepts discussed here are general and can be easily adapted to any GraphQL schema.

 Whenever you make a change to the schema or configuration, re-run `go generate ./graphql` to regenerate the GraphQL boilerplate.
 And for more information on how to use `gqlgen`, see the [gqlgen documentation](https://gqlgen.com/).